hoodiehq/pouchdb-hoodie-api/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/hoodie-pouch.svg)](https://saucelabs.com/u/hoodie-pouch)

-_Test are currently not running in >IE10.
-This is likely an error with the Promise polyfill and we would be more than happy if you'd want to fix that :)_
+_Test are currently not running on >IE10 and mobile Safari.
+This is likely an error with the setup and we would be more than happy if you'd want to fix that :)_

 ### In Node.js